ssb22/adjuster/README.md

  : Character encoding to use in the generated parser (default utf-8, must be ASCII-compatible i.e. not utf-16)

 `--rulesFile=`
- : Filename of a binary file to hold the accumulated rules.
+ : Filename of a JSON file to hold the accumulated rules.
 Adding .gz, .bz2 or .xz for compression is acceptable.
 If this is set then either `--write-rules` or `--read-rules` must be specified.

 `--write-rules`
  : Write rulesFile instead of generating a parser.
 You will then need to rerun with `--read-rules` later.